 Image via Flickr by Dannis Harper

 Central Park might be New York City’s most famous park, but Pelham Bay Park in The Bronx is more than three times larger at 2,772 acres.
 That leaves plenty of space for picnicking and working off your lunch with a leisurely hike, run, or football game.
 Nature lovers should keep their eyes focused on the 13-mile saltwater shoreline.
-It’s a favorite hunting ground for one of the animal kingdom’s most skilful predators: the osprey.
+It’s a favorite hunting ground for one of the animal kingdom’s most skillful predators: the osprey.

 5. MacNeil Park, Queens, for Sunshine in the Shade